-I remember that Dúlamán and Geantraí were originally one single piece, but needing another up tempo number forced me to split the song in half.
-Some of the material was wildly odd – O Viridissima was like a banshee conference, while Tenebrae III sounded like it had fallen off the soundtrack of 2001: a Space Odyssey.
-But for some reason the album worked quite well.
-The 1995 release sold by the bucket-load at home, probably the first and only time an Anúna album would do so well in our own country.
-Its mix of traditional Irish songs on the same disc as works by Hildegarde von Bingen was oddly cohesive.
+Dúlamán and Geantraí were originally one single song, but needing another up tempo number forced me to split it in half.
+Some of the material was way off the beaten track – O Viridissima was a cascade of falling silvery voices and Tenebrae III sounded like it had fallen off the soundtrack of a video game.
+But for some reason the album worked very well.
+The 1995 release sold very well at home.
+Its mix of traditional Irish songs on the same disc as works by Hildegard of Bingen was oddly persuasive.

-As my fledgeling ensemble realistically couldn’t compete with the trappings of Riverdance it was time to leave the show or die.
-While some of the singers loved being a minor celebrity in London, they also wanted to be part of the thrill that forms the essence of Anúna.
-It just wasn’t possible for them to have both.
+Anúna realistically couldn’t compete with the trappings of Riverdance so when the time came to leave the show most of the singers stayed with it.
 A handful of singers tried to remain as part of both for a short while, but life is not about going backwards.
 They eventually went their own ways and new singers joined us.
 So Anúna was reborn, albeit tainted by a two edged celebrity status in Ireland, something I managed to shake off everywhere else except home.
-Still today the word “Riverdance” is usually among the first few words that any interview of media appearance we do in Ireland begins with – that is very sad, as we have become so much more than that.
+Still today the word “riverdance” is used in the first few words that any interview or media appearance we do in Ireland.